thingsdb/ThingsDB/gke/README.md

 The goal of this blog is to show how ThingsDB can be deployed in GKE using three nodes for redundancy with automatic backups in Google Cloud Storage.

-First an overview of all the kubernetes component we will use:
+First an overview of all the Kubernetes components we will use:

 - [Service](#serive) - For connecting to ThingsDB.
-- [ConfigMap](#configmap) - For service account credentials to Google Cloud Storage where we will store backups.
+- [ConfigMap](#configmap) - For service account credentials (Google Cloud Storage).
 - [StatefulSet](#statefulset) - For deploying ThingsDB nodes.

 Next we will configure ThingsDB to use all three nodes and create a backup schedule plan.

-- [Setup nodes](#setup-nodes) - Configure ThingsDB to use the tree nodes.
+- [Setup nodes](#setup-nodes) - Configure ThingsDB to use the three nodes.
 - [Schedule backups](#schedule-backups) - Create daily and weekly ThingsDB backups in Google Cloud Storage.

 ## Service

 This will expose the ThingsDB related ports to be used by other nodes.
 Not all ports are required although I don’t think it will do any harm.
 Important setting is `publishNotReadyAddresses` which must be set to `true`.
-If not, then the nodes will not publish themself before they are marked as ready and this is required as nodes need to synchronize data before they will be marked as ready.
+If not, then the nodes will not publish themselves before they are marked as ready and this is required as nodes need to synchronize data before they will be marked as ready.

 ```yaml
 apiVersion: v1